 Centro de Promocion y Solidaridad Humana, operates out of Puerto Plata with the primary objective to give support to programs and educational projects related to the HIV virus and AIDS.
 This professional organization is happy to facilitate seminars, testing, and workshops at schools where we do makeover projects or during our local medical clinics in hopes of reaching the young people especially, educating, preventing and treating them.

 For more information on CEPROSH, please visit www.ceprosh.org.

 Conani Schools throughout the Dominican Republic are offering enriching and stimulating programs to children of preschool and kindergarten age.
-Partnering with Conani Schools, PowerTrips has done some magical 'school makeovers' and empowering teacher workshops, and is currently about to break ground for a significant expansion of 4 more classrooms and a regional office to the Puerto Plata school.
+Partnering with Conani Schools, as PowerTrips we have done some magical 'school makeovers' and empowering teacher workshops, and most significantly, an expansion of 4 additional and gorgeous preschool classrooms, bathrooms and a regional office to the Puerto Plata school.

 For more information on Conani, please visit www.conani.gov.do.